vicosoft4real/Poc/README.md

 # PoC

 ###
-To Run the application, the following steps:
+To Run the application, do the following steps:

 1. Change the connection string to your Postgres database
 2. Restore the packages and build the project